France and Germany seek fresh peace talks with Russia | Law-Order

 FULL MEMBERSHIP GOAL After the meeting, Ukraine joined Georgia and Moldova at the summit to lobby the EU to let them begin negotiations to join the bloc.
 But for now they will only win assurances of support against any possible Russian aggression.

 "Our goal is full membership in the European Union," Zelenskiy said after meeting EU summit chair Charles Michel.
-Excerpts of a draft final summit statement, seen by Reuters and due to be published later on Wednesday, show that the EU will "acknowledge the European aspirations and the European choice" of the five countries concerned.
+The EU will "acknowledge the European aspirations and the European choice" of the five countries concerned, the final summit statement noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)